-The facility shall attain compliance with final effluent limitations as soon as possible but in no case later than two (2) years of the effective date of this permit.
+The facility shall attain compliance with final effluent limitations as soon as possible but in no case later than June 21, 2021 of the effective date of this permit.

-- 1. Within six months of the effective date of this permit, the permittee shall report progress made in attaining compliance with the final effluent limits for Ammonia. - 2.
-The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of this permit. - 3.
-Within two (2) years of the effective date of this permit, the permittee shall attain compliance with the final effluent limits for Ammonia.
+- 1. The permittee shall continue to submit interim progress reports, due each year by June 1st, detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of this permit. - 2.
+By June 21, 2021 the permittee shall attain compliance with the final effluent limits for Ammonia as N.